tldr-pages/tldr/pages/windows/clip.md

 > Copy input content to the Windows clipboard.
 > More information: <https://docs.microsoft.com/windows-server/administration/windows-commands/clip>.

-- Pipe command-line output to the Windows clipboard:
+- Pipe the command (`dir`) output to the clipboard:

 `{{dir}} | clip`

-- Copy the contents of a file to the Windows clipboard:
+- Copy the contents of the file to the clipboard:

 `clip < {{path/to/file.ext}}`

-- Copy text with a trailing newline to the Windows clipboard:

-`echo {{some text}} | clip`

-- Copy text without a trailing newline to the Windows clipboard:

-`echo | set /p="some text" | clip`